iclcv/icl/doc/icl-manual/howtos/camera-calibration.rst

   available.
 In this case the system will automatically not use the corners internally

+* **show CS** visualized the current world coordinate frame.
+  If the object-to-world transform is *identity* this will be equal to the local calibration object coordinate frame

 * **more options.plane** here, an artificial plane visualized as a 2D grid) can be added to the rendered scene overlay.
 An extra dialog that pops up allows for adapting the plane normal, size and color.
 Once a plane is added,